H-uru/Plasma/Docs/PythonFileMod callback methods.md

 Corresponds to `plInitialAgeStateLoadedMsg`.
 Called when the age loading process finishes, which happens once the client has received all SDL states for the current age instance.
-Normally, [`OnFirstUpdate`](#onfirstupdate) has already been called by that point.
+From this point on, `self.SDL` and `PtGetAgeSDL()` contain usable values.
+Before `OnServerInitComplete` is called, Python modifiers shouldn't try to interact with age SDL values.

-For Python modifiers loaded after the normal age loading process has already finished, `OnServerInitComplete` is instead called immediately after [`OnInit`](#oninit) and before [`OnFirstUpdate`](#onfirstupdate).
+Normally, [`OnFirstUpdate`](#onfirstupdate) has already been called by the time `OnServerInitComplete` runs.
+For Python modifiers loaded after the normal age loading process has already finished (that is, after SDL states have already been received), `OnServerInitComplete` is instead called immediately after [`OnInit`](#oninit) and before [`OnFirstUpdate`](#onfirstupdate).

 The Python modifier's [`isInitialStateLoaded`](#default-attributes) attribute